aysannazarmohamady/Lifescience_Visualization/clinical_trials/Data/Dataset_methodology.md

-# Synthetic ADaM Dataset Generation for a Clinical Trial Visualization Catalog: Methodology and Rationale
+# Synthetic ADaM Dataset Generation for a Clinical Trial Visualization: Methodology and Rationale

 ## 1. Background and Motivation